 Specialized fun for junior cruisers.

-Service animals will be permitted on select voyages.
+Only service animals will be permitted on select voyages.
 Animals that are not trained to do work or perform tasks are not considered to be service animals.
 Emotional support animals, which provide emotional support, well-being, comfort, or companionship to an individual with disabilities but are not trained to do work or perform tasks, are not considered to be service animals.
-Pets and other animals who are not service animals are not allowed on board.
+Pets and other animals that are not service animals are not allowed on board.
+For more details, please contact obgs@crystalcruises.com.

 Suggestions for a Day Casual look: